top of page

 Mass was just beautiful.
 It was a full house and attended by a very enthusiastic pilgrims and locals.
 Strong responses, loud singing…really wonderful.
 I loved that they prayed several extra prayers after the end of the Mass, and then sang “Hail Queen of Heaven.”
 It was just lovely.

-After Mass I made good on my promise and headed over to the basilica to light the candles
+After Mass, I made good on my promise and headed over to the basilica to light the candles

 for Tommy’s loved ones, and then for my own.
 Although this church was indeed a large modern venue, it had the most amazing, enormous mosaic above the altar depicting the apparition.
 I explored the complex and snapped lots of photos before heading to the information center.
 I wanted to know the whole story of Our Lady of Knock, and that was the place to find it.